adamanderson/spt_dq_system/README.md

 * `scanify_db_path`: Path to SQLite version of scanify database.
 * `auxtransfer_db_path`: Path to SQLite version of aux files transfer database.
 * `autoproc_db_path`: Path to SQLite version of autoprocessing status database.
+* `python_location`: Path to version of python to use for plot generation.
+Must be the same version that `spt3g_software` is compiled against.
 * `key_file`: `.key` file used for password-protected login.
 See step 4 for instructions to create this.
 Leaving this field and `cert_file` blank will default to no password protection.
 * `cert_file`: `.pem` certificate file used for password-protected login.
 See step 4 for instructions to create this.
 Leaving this field and `key_file` blank will default to no password protection.
 * `plot_dir`: Directory where plots are saved.
 Must have write access to this directory.